ptem/nicotine-plus-plus/README.md

 ## Prerequisites

 - Docker v20 or higher.
-- docker-compose v2.

-  This is normally installed by default in Windows but if you are using a Raspberry Pi it might not be installed.
+- Docker compose v2: this is normally installed by default in Windows when you perform the Docker installation but if you are using a Raspberry Pi it might not be installed.
 If that's the case, [this](https://medium.com/@vinothsubramanian/how-to-install-docker-compose-in-raspberry-pi-4a11e6314bbb) may help you.

 ## Install